ErdmannRobert/IGNIS/specifications/module/v0.1/specification.md

 A device that implements a single physical puzzle and is designed to be attached to a hub.
 A module interacts with the hub via the Hub-Module Connection Specification and reports its status as part of the overall game.

 **Environment parameters**
-A set of parameters that are exposed to the player and which can be changed by the hub.
-At the beginning of each game, the hub chooses a random value for each parameter.
-This mechanic should enable modules to change their correct solution depending on the environment parameters and therefore make the game replayable.
+A set of random, game-instance–specific values chosen by the hub at the beginning of each game.
+Environment parameters are physically presented to the player and may be observed and interpreted as part of solving module riddles.
+Environment parameters have no intrinsic game semantics beyond their concrete values.

 **Strikes**
 A module MAY issue strikes.
 The number of strikes are counted globally by the hub.
 When too many strikes are reached the game is lost.